tgsoverly/window-and-fan/README.md

 Application
 ------

 To use the application, type in your city and state and choose your comfort zone.
-The app will tell you when to "open your windows and turn on your fans"
+The app will tell you when to "open your windows and turn on your fans".
+Simply it will tell you when the temperature will be in your confort zone.

 #### Deployment